max-hill/563-final-project/report.md

 ### Part 3: Identifying the anomaly zones with gradient illustrations

+In this and the next section, we attempt to (begin to) characterize the anomaly zone for inference of the rooted triplet toplogy under each of the three methods.
+By anomaly zone, we mean the set of parameter regimes for which the triplet topology (AB)C matching that of the species tree is not the most likely topology to be exhibited by individual gene trees.

+A difficulty with having a model with many parameters requires choice about which parameters to focus on and which to control.
+Here we consider two values of mutation (θ=0.01 and θ=0.1) and vary only the parameters f and ρ_a (internal branch length and recombination rate of population A respectively.).
+The specific parameter ranges we use are as follows:

 ````
 (defparameter *τ_ab-values* '(1))
 (defparameter *f-values* '(.01 .02 .03 .04 .05 .06 .07 .08 .09 .1 .11 .12 .13 .14 .15 .16 .17 .18 .19 .2))